Get the FREE one-click dictionary software for Windows

 Type of: come up, compartment, excavation, rise, rise up, shaft, source, surface, vessel

-Antonym: badly, disadvantageously, ill, sick
+Antonym: badly, disadvantageously, ill

 Encyclopedia: Well, Well, Well